Help Stamp Out Shards!

 Note updated shipping info below

 Let's face it.
 Shipping is something we mail-order glass folks simply have to endure.
 And unfortunately the glass we ship is subject to treatment way beyond our control.
-About all we can do is pack the very best we know how and hope that Attila the Hun is assigned to areas other than where our glass is when we hand it over to the nice person where we ship it.
+About all we can do is pack the very best we know how and hope that Attila the Hun is assigned to areas other than where our glass is when we hand it over to the nice person at the shipping store.

 I've shipped a lot of glass.
-And I've had some unmitigated disasters- including a broken Beaded Grape tumbler inside a metal coffee can!
+And I've had a few unmitigated disasters - including a broken Beaded Grape tumbler nicely padded inside a metal coffee can!
 But let's talk here about success...
-These are some tips that hopefully will head off future losses of our great and wonderful old glass.
+These are some tips that hopefully will head off future losses of our great and wonderful but fragile old glass.

 Packaging